tjsego/mechanica/docs/main/source/rendering.rst

     clip_plane1.destroy()
     mx.run()

-.. note:: Destroying a :class:`ClipPlane` can have downstream effects on the validity of
+.. note:: Destroying a :py:attr:`ClipPlane` can have downstream effects on the validity of
-    other :class:`ClipPlane` instances.
-When a :class:`ClipPlane` instance is created, it refers to a clip plane by index from a list of clip planes in the rendering engine.
+    other :py:attr:`ClipPlane` instances.
+When a :py:attr:`ClipPlane` instance is created, it refers to a clip plane by index from a list of clip planes in the rendering engine.
     If a clip plane is removed from the middle of the list of clip planes, then all instances after it in the list are shifted downward (like popping from a Python list).
-As such, all :class:`ClipPlane` instances that refer to downshifted clip planes have invalid reference indices.
-Invalid references can be repaired by decrementing their attribute :attr:`index`, though a more reliable approach is to always refer to clip planes using the :class:`ClipPlanes` static method :meth:`item` (*e.g.*, ``mx.ClipPlanes.item(1).destroy()``).
+As such, all :py:attr:`ClipPlane` instances that refer to downshifted clip planes have invalid reference indices.
+Invalid references can be repaired by decrementing their attribute :attr:`index <ClipPlane.index>`, though a more reliable approach is to always refer to clip planes using the :py:attr:`ClipPlanes` static method :meth:`item <MxClipPlanes.item>` (*e.g.*, ``mx.ClipPlanes.item(1).destroy()``).